 If no argument was given and the POP3 server issues a positive response, then the response given is multi-line.
 After the initial +OK, for each message in the maildrop, the POP3 server responds with a line containing information for that message.
 This line is also called a "scan listing" for that message.
+If there are no messages in the maildrop, then the POP3 server responds with no scan listings--it issues a positive response followed by a line containing a termination octet and a CRLF pair.

 In order to simplify parsing, all POP3 servers are required to use a certain format for scan listings.
 A scan listing consists of the message-number of the message, followed by a single space and the exact size of the message in octets.
+Methods for calculating the exact size of the message are described in the "Message Format" section below.
 This memo makes no requirement on what follows the message size in the scan listing.
 Minimal implementations should just end that line of the response with a CRLF pair.
 More advanced implementations may include other information, as parsed from the message.